BacterialCommunitiesAndPopulation/Friday20thMay/AlleleCallCjejuni.md

 The description of how the  *Campylobacter jejuni/coli*. cgMLST schema was created can be found at at: [http://pubmlst.org/campylobacter/info/cgMLST.shtml](http://pubmlst.org/campylobacter/info/cgMLST.shtml)

-0) Make sure you have your and software available and on the path.
+0) Make sure you have software available.
 For Taito run

     sinteractive
     screen -S <job title>
     module load biokit

 **NOTE:** Remember with *Ctrl a d* you can always close the *screen* session.
 You can reattach the *screen* by typing *screen -r job title*

 1) create a directory for the cgMLST analysis: